onlinecity/gatewayapi-docs/docs/rest.rst

 To use this API you must be a customer on the GatewayAPI.com platform, and run on modern SSL/TLS software (support SHA-2 & ECDHE_ECDSA, ie. OpenSSL 1.0+, NSS 3.11+, Win2k8/Vista+, Java 7+).
+If you are stuck with ancient SSL/TLS software (OpenSSL 0.9.8, Win XP/2k3 or Java 6), use the https://badssl.gatewayapi.com/ domain instead.
+You can even use it without SSL at all if your setup requires it.

 Authentication
 --------------